wp-plugins/si-contact-form/trunk/readme.txt

 = 2.5.0 =
 - (05 Apr 2010) - Added setting to add optional drop down list for email subject.
-- Added setting to make chaptcha image smaller.
+- Added setting to make the CAPTCHA image smaller.
 - Added settings to increase number of forms and have more extra fields (editing code is no longer needed).
 - Fixed so multiple forms can be on the same page.
 - Added editable text label setting for (* denotes required field).